sebastianbergmann/phpunit-documentation-english/src/code-coverage.rst

 Including Files
 ===============

-It is mandatory to configure a filter for telling PHPUnit which source code files to include in the code coverage report.
+It is mandatory to configure which source code files you consider your own and therefore want to be included in the code coverage report.
+As other features of PHPUnit also need to know which source code files you consider your own, it is best practice to configure this in the XML configuration file (see :ref:`appendixes.configuration.source.include`).
-This can either be done using the ``--coverage-filter`` :ref:`command-line <textui.command-line-options>` option or via the configuration file (see :ref:`appendixes.configuration.source.include`).
+Alternatively, you may use the ``--coverage-filter`` :ref:`command-line <textui.command-line-options>` option.

 The ``includeUncoveredFiles`` configuration setting is available to configure how the filter is used: